-5.2.4 Water
+5.2.4.
+Water Consumption and impacts on water resources

-Legislation Specific compliance requirements Legal commentary and recommended action National Water Act No 36 of Section 19 - Prevention and remedying effects of This section places a duty on Eskom to establish whether any of its activities 1998 pollution caused, causes or may cause pollution to a water resource.
+Legislation Specific compliance requirements Legal commentary and recommended action National Water Act No 36 of Section 19 - Prevention and remedying effects of This section places a duty on Eskom to establish whether any of its 1998 pollution activities caused, causes or may cause pollution to a water resource.
 In order to do this, monitoring of water must be done on a regular basis.
 If any such pollution or possible pollution has been identified, reasonable measures must be taken to prevent the continuation or recurrence thereof.
 The effectiveness thereof must be monitored and if such pollution is not prevented, other measures must be investigated.
 Measures must also be taken for any future activities which may cause pollution to water resources.
 In terms of this legislation, a Catchment Management Agency (CMA) has to be established and have been given extensive powers in prevention or remedying the effects of pollution of water resources and may recover their costs in any action, which could become quite significant.
 The ash disposal facility must be constructed in such a way as to ensure that maintenance can be performed to ensure that there are no leakages.
 Water quality must also be monitored to ensure no pollution to the environment in the event of leakages.
 Section 20 - Control of emergency incidents Eskom needs to identify the possibility of any substances used which may cause significant pollution of water resources during an accident or incident.
-Management procedures need to be implemented to prevent such accidents or incidents Section 21(c) - impeding or diverting the flow of Although Eskom has an existing water license, it will have to be amended water in a watercourse ; and by the addition of an application in terms of sections 21(c) and 21(i) due Section 21(i) - Altering the bed, banks, course or to the presence of wetlands on the preferred site characteristics of a watercourse GN No 1198 of 18 December 2009 - General "altering the bed, banks, course or characteristics of a watercourse" means Authorisation in terms of section 39 of the any change affecting the resource quality within the riparian habitat or National Water Act, 1998 in terms of section 21(c) 1:100 year floodline, whichever is the greater distance at the date of and (i) for the purpose of rehabilitating a wetland commencement of this notice" for conservation purposes GN No 1199 of 18 December 2009 - Replacement This notice does not apply to the use of water in terms of section 21(c) and of General Authorisation in terms of section 39 of (i) for the rehabilitation of a wetland.
-The notice also does not apply to the the National Water Act, 1998 use of water in terms of section 21(c) and (i) within a 500 metre radius from the boundary of any wetland
+Management procedures need to be implemented to prevent such accidents or incidents Section 21(c) - Impeding or diverting the flow of Although Eskom has an existing water license, it will have to be amended water in a watercourse ; and by the addition of an application in terms of sections 21(c) and 21(i) due Section 21(i) - Altering the bed, banks, course to the presence of wetlands on the preferred site or characteristics of a watercourse Section 21(g) - Disposing of waste in a manner The disposal of waste will impact on the surrounding water course and a which may detrimentally impact on a water waste related license application would therefore be required. course.
+GN No 1198 of 18 December 2009 - General "altering the bed, banks, course or characteristics of a watercourse" Authorisation in terms of section 39 of the means any change affecting the resource quality within the riparian National Water Act, 1998 in terms of section habitat or 1:100 year floodline, whichever is the greater distance at the 21(c) and (i) for the purpose of rehabilitating a date of commencement of this notice" wetland for conservation purposes GN No 1199 of 18 December 2009 - This notice does not apply to the use of water in terms of section 21(c) Replacement of General Authorisation in terms of and (i) for the rehabilitation of a wetland.
+The notice also does not apply section 39 of the National Water Act, 1998 to the use of water in terms of section 21(c) and (i) within a 500 meter radius from the boundary of any wetland